Cultural outings organised by the association in 2024

 Saint-Michel-en-Thiérache: guided tour of Saint-Michel Abbey.

-Although the abbey was founded in the 10th century, the architecture of the abbey complex today ranges from the 12th century to the classical period, combining stone, brick and slate.
+Although the abbey was founded in the 10th century, the abbey complex today features architecture ranging from the 12th century to the Classical period, combining stone, brick and slate.

-Murals depicting the life of Saint Benedict were recently discovered in the cloister.
+Murals depicting the life of Saint Benedict have recently been discovered in the cloister.
 The church boasts a remarkable organ, a rare instrument typical of the time of Louis XIV.
-Offering ideal conditions for the performance of Baroque music, it takes pride of place every year during the festival devoted mainly to the voice and the organ on the abbey site.
+Offering ideal conditions for the performance of Baroque music, it takes centre stage every year during the festival dedicated primarily to the voice and the organ at the abbey site.

 Guided tour of the village of Parfondeval and its fortified church:

-Classed as one of the most beautiful villages in France, Parfondeval is a typical Thiérache village.
+Listed as one of the most beautiful villages in France, Parfondeval is a typical village of the Thiérache region.

-The church of Saint-Médard is one of very many in the region, fortified in the 16th century to protect peasants from Spanish bands from the north.
-We'll find out more about this unique history, which gave religious buildings a defensive structure and a place of refuge
+The Church of Saint-Médard is one of the region’s many churches, fortified in the 16th century to protect the peasants from Spanish raiding parties coming from the north.
+We will discover this unique history, which gave religious buildings a defensive structure and a refuge

 Tuesday 24 September 2024